kylpo/notes/Constelation.md

 Consider showing these docs with https://github.com/egoist/anydoc

+Position the reveal as a prototyping framework, focussed on speed and DX.

 # History
 evolution of constelation.
 Web div > RN > inline style > nice PR review experience > perf issues >